 The College Admissions Process: What We Learned

 Times have certainly changed since I was in high school back in the mid 80's.
-I have a daughter who is currently a sophomore at the University of New Hampshire and a son who is a sophomore in high school.
-Both kids have grown up in the same public school system as I did, but what a difference a handful of years makes.
-As a parent, I've learned a lot about the current process of applying to college (and seeking out financial aid), and what families can do to get through the process as successfully as possible.
+Both of my kids have grown up in the same public school system as I did, but what a difference a handful of years makes.
+As a parent guiding my own children, I learned a lot about the current process of applying to college (and seeking out financial aid), and what families can do to get through the process as successfully as possible.

 Attend events at your high school